gavinlampkin/grover/discrimination/README.md

 ## Team

-We are a team of Texas State University students researching neural fake news...
+We are a team of Texas State University students researching neural fake news for our CS 4371 group project.
+Our Team consists of:

 * Christopher B Pearson
 * Gavin Wright Lampkin
 * John Yamamoto
 * Quetzin Luis Nahm Pimentel
 * Luis Herrera

 ## discrimination

 This folder contains code for the discrimination experiments.